AgeOfMarcus/marcusj.org/api/projects/hello-world.md

 *The most complicated `hello world` program in a single line.*

-After reading [this article](https://benkurtovic.com/2014/06/01/obfuscating-hello-world.html) about obfuscating the classic ***hello world*** program.
-The author ended up with the following python code:
+After reading [this article](https://benkurtovic.com/2014/06/01/obfuscating-hello-world.html) about obfuscating the classic ***hello world*** program, I saw that the author ended up with the following python code:

 <pre><code class='python'>
 (lambda _, __, ___, ____, _____, ______, _______, ________: